Fair Oaks Historical Society Bylaws

 provided that written notice of the proposed amendment(s)

-and existing bylaws were mailed to the voting members no
+and those relevant portions if the bylaws were mailed to the

-less than twenty (20) days in advance of the general
+voting members no less than fourteen (14) days in advance of

 ARTICLE XII: DISSOLUTION